Skip to main content

 Daria Volkova

 Grafana is a powerful visualization tool with all the bells and whistles you can imagine.
 However, Grafana does not operate as a standalone application.
-It displays data, but neither generates or stores it (with some exceptions, like Static data source, storage function).
+It displays data, but neither generates or stores it (with some exceptions, like Business Input data source, storage function).
 Grafana always communicates with external systems, most commonly a data storage, regardless of the type or architecture it uses.

 Access via API is one method by which a visualization tool can connect to data storages.
 In this article, I want to share my evaluation of the existing API data sources that Grafana can work with.